 Similarily, if you want to become a Delegate for the International Committee of the Red Cross (ICRC) you must be fluent in at least two languages paired with working knowledge of a third language.

 To learn an Eastern European language might be your entry pass to the Organization for Security and Co-operation in Europe (OSCE), where you can earn well as election observer or join the rewarding work of the Representative of Freedom of Media (RFOM) in Vienna, Austria.

 If you consider to work for the European Court of Human Rights or the Inter-American Court of Human Rights, two of the most progressive human rights mechanisms that exist, you should consider to learn French or Spanish.
 Fact is some of the most interesting human rights jobs out there require extensive language skills.

-2. Know how to tell stories
+2. Learn how to tell stories

 Countless fantastic human rights vacancies across all different levels and personal backgrounds are directly related to your communication skills.
 Those who know how to tell stories are often great influencers on social media, inspiring web content writers or terrific public speakers.

-Coursera is offering free courses in Transmedia Storytelling, teaching you how to tell stories across multiple traditional and digital delivery platforms in an effective way.
+Coursera is offering free courses in Storytelling, teaching you how to tell stories across multiple traditional and digital delivery platforms in an effective way.